A post made by Richard Payne on Facebook about Smoky Robinson. And it is still poetry, everything is.

 You can imagine the unwanted attention I attracted.

 I was just a shy little girl, shy little top heavy girl, more like the women on the maternal side of my family; and thin, raw-boned more like members of my paternal extended family.
 Those prayer sessions were rather intense.
 And my aunts were (most of them are now deceased) pleased with the outcome.
 Then, the most rare size a lingerie buyer told me: 32 DDDD.
-Now, a mere 30 DDD or 32 DD depending on manufacturer… I recall when I had the MRI on Friday being asked what kind of implants were in my body and I tried to say that I had no breast implants –the expectation now, and I hardly seem unusual about that… So many operations for augmentation, and I once considered reduction.
+Now, a mere 30 DDD or 32 DD depending on manufacturer… I recall when I had the MRI on Friday being asked what kind of implants were in my body and I tried to say that I had no breast implants –the expectation now, and I seem unusual about that, natural, that is… So many operations for augmentation, and I once considered reduction.
 Used to keep my arms crossed for a while, and even wore minimizer bras; used to try to hide, but my ex really liked that about me, and actually I did too, and when I was nearly seventeen was glad to be pushed up.

 “Weather is a factor, and those anticipated storms have arrived —love how the sky looks, it and the pond have merged.
 Love the tapping on the roof, like fingertips, becoming angry at times, and then gentle, now scarcely making contact at all, but in roof-ways, the roof remembers the rain as a splintered lover that talks in thunder, and every now and then, illuminates their way with marvelous flashes of lightning, knife blades, marvelous knife blades….”